What's a Lifetime Mortgage?

 - Receiving the money, either as a lump sum or smaller payments or as a combination of both.

-These providers include well-known high-street banks, specialist lenders, and insurance companies.
+The list of these providers includes well-known high-street banks, specialist lenders, and insurance companies.

-Each provider offers different products with varying interest rates, loan-to-value ratios, and terms and conditions, so it’s essential to shop around and compare your options.
+Each provider offers different products with varying interest rates, loan-to-value ratios, and terms and conditions, so it is essential to shop around and compare your options.

-The Equity Release Council’s strict code of conduct protects consumers, so look for providers who are members.
+The Equity Release Council’s strict code of conduct and the UK regulatory regime imposed by the Financial Conduct Authority (FCA) protect consumers, so look for providers who are members and authorised and regulated in the UK, respectively.

 Legal & General